daubli/NdiMonitor/README.md

 # NdiMonitor

-Android App to view [NDI®](http://ndi.tv/)-Stream on an mobile phone.
+Android App to view [NDI®](http://ndi.tv/)-Stream on a mobile phone.

 # License